 Engaged in Our Community

-SGI is in historic Oak Cliff in southern Dallas.
-Our firm is actively involved in the Oak Cliff community.
+SGI is located in the middle of the DFW area.
+Our firm is actively involved in the local community.
 Luis is also a past Chairman for the Oak Cliff Chamber of Commerce.
 The firm believes that the Oak Cliff community, which includes countless local leaders and committed citizens, benefits greatly by the talents of our civil engineering personnel.
 SGI will continue to respond to requests for assistance by the local residents and businesses in the continuing effort to create a safe, sustainable and prosperous Oak Cliff community.

 Oak Cliff Transit Authority

 - Luis is also an ex-officio member of the Oak Cliff Transit Authority, Board of Directors, which was an integral part of the successful application for a $23 million TIGER Grant for streetcar improvements connecting downtown Dallas with Oak Cliff.

 - SGI provided a pro-bono Feasibility Study which was credited with providing the deciding factor in the Department of Transportation’s selection of the Oak Cliff Streetcar as a recipient of the TIGER Grant.